County Hub

 Palm Beach County

 Florida's third-most populous county and the northern anchor of the South Florida tri-county area.
-Court records are accessible through Florida's statewide portal with county-level filtering.
+Court records are accessible through the county clerk portal with broad Sunshine Law access.

 Georgia counties